-CYTOLOGIA, International Journal of Cytogenetics and Cell Biology, will receive original articles in the field of Cell Sciences including cytology, cytogenetics, and cell biology of a wide range of organisms studied using various research methods.
-Editors shall decide whether manuscripts meet publication criteria in this journal after reviewing by peers.
-CYTOLOGIA is published quarterly on March, June, September and December except otherwise stated.
+Cytologia, an international journal of cytogenetics and cell biology, will receive original articles in the field of cell sciences, including cytology, cytogenetics, and cell biology in a wide range of organisms using a variety of research methods.
+The editors will decide whether manuscripts meet the publication criteria for the journal after peer review.
+Cytologia is published quarterly in March, June, September, and December, unless otherwise stated.

 1. Submission of manuscripts

-- Upon registration, please respond to initial questions.
+- Upon registration, please respond to all questions.

 - Upload files as “Submission file”

-If the corresponding author might happen not to receive a receipt e-mail of the manuscript from the Editorial Office, you should check your web submission and inquire to the following editorial office.
+Should the corresponding author not receive a confirmation by e-mail that the manuscript has been received by the Editorial Office, s/he should check the web submission and make an inquiry to the following office.